matuzo/matuzoat/src/blog/heres-what-i-didnt-know-about-list-style-type.md

 draft: false
 archive: false
 ---
-## list-style-type excepts a string value
+## list-style-type accepts a string value

 In Chrome  79+, Firefox 39+, and Opera 66+ it's possible to define a string value as the bullet of an ordered or unordered list, which means that emojis work, as well.